Ads.com, LLC Monetizer Program - Terms and Conditions

 6.PUBLISHER’S/YOUR CONTENT

-In addition to the conduct listed in the Prohibited Practices set forth in Section 5, Publisher shall not upload, display, perform, transmit, or otherwise distribute any content that: (a) is libelous, defamatory, obscene, pornographic, abusive, threatening, or misleading; (b) advocates or encourages conduct that could constitute a criminal offense, give rise to civil liability, or violates any applicable local, state, national, federal, or foreign law or regulation; or (c) violates Company’s Offensive Domain Name Policy.
+In addition to the conduct listed in the Prohibited Practices set forth in Section 5, Publisher shall not upload, display, perform, transmit, or otherwise distribute any content that: (a) is libelous, defamatory, obscene, pornographic, abusive, threatening, or misleading; (b) advocates or encourages conduct that could constitute a criminal offense, give rise to civil liability, or violates any applicable local, state, national, federal, or foreign law or regulation; or (c) violates Company’s Offensive Domain Name Policy, or any other of Company’s Policies.
 Company reserves the right to immediately terminate the transmission or other distribution of any such content available on any of Publisher’s Domains and/or Publisher’s Marketing Content using the MP, and if applicable, to delete any such content from Company’s servers.

 If you have a RSOC account with us, the following additional terms and conditions apply to you and form part of your agreement with us: